 Airline aircraft are catered for on the main parking apron (RPT Apron) where currently up to four B737/A320 size aircraft can park at any given time.
 From December 2020, this will increase to eight aircraft of B737/A320 size.
 The apron will also cater for one large twin aisle aircraft such as B777/B787/A330/A350.

 General aviation aircraft have parking areas available on the southern general aviation area, with tie-down points available, on the western general aviation area, or on the grass.
 Parking is also available on the main RPT apron area with prior approval from Sunshine Coast Airport Pty Ltd. Please note that space on the RPT apron is limited for general aviation aircraft parking.

 Itinerant Aircraft Parking Approvals

-Pilots should refer to the requirements stated in ERSA in relation to parking of aircraft at Sunshine Coast Airport.
-Please note that Sunshine Coast Airport‘s entry in ERSA is under Sunshine Coast.
+Operators should refer to the requirements stated in ERSA in relation to parking of aircraft at Sunshine Coast Airport.

 Parking space is limited and approvals must be obtained in advance for aircraft over 5700kg, light jet and turbine aircraft.
 The requirements are detailed in ERSA, local traffic regulations, paragraph number 5.